The Fedibook project

 Design Goals

-We want to rebuild the social network into something good.
-How good intentions become good design is the challenge, and we will learn and experiment as we build.
-Some of the objectives and goals are:
+I want to rebuild the social network into something good.
+How good intentions become good design is the challenge, and I will learn and experiment as I build.
+Some of the core objectives are:

 Friends and groups — The design focus is on Friends and Groups.
-Accessing the broader Fediverse through Follows and other future features must respect the core of what Fedibook is about: friends and community.
+Accessing the broader Fediverse through The World and other future features must always respect the core of what Fedibook is about: real connections between real people.

 Project Promises